 Björn Lindh chose the subject of ‘social and collaborative media’ for his Masters’ thesis, i.e. how the user becomes part of the technical communication “society” by using interactive media.

 – For example, when someone uploads a clip to Youtube on how something works or how to hack into it to get new functionality.
 In these cases the user is really stepping into the territory of the technical communicator.
-But then again, what will the future be for technical communicators if most new content is now produced by users?
+But then again, what will the future be for technical communicators if most of the new content is now produced by users?

 – There is potential for using interaction design within the technical communication field.
 It is about seeing new opportunities.